rtCamp/frappe-appointment/frontend/README.md

-## Frappe Appointment
+## Frappe Scheduler

-It contains a React application for frappe appointment.
+It contains a React application for frappe scheduler.